Ph.D (Trinity College Dublin)

 I have worked as a community-based workshop facilitator, leading workshops in category 'A' prisons, and with children and young adults with chronic illnesses and handicaps.

-I have given many public workshops/lectures and post-show discussions on twentieth-and-twenty-first-century British and Irish playwrights, and I'd be happy to give more.
+I have given many public workshops/lectures and post-show discussions on twentieth-and-twenty-first-century British and Irish playwrights, including several public lectures on the work of J.M.
+Synge.
+I'd be happy to give more!

 I teach across all three undergraduate years including the core first-year module, Drama, Theatre and Performance.
 For final-year undergraduates I teach a module called Modern Irish Drama and… read more